BBC Breakfast: BBC Breakfast history

 In July 2010, the BBC announced that Breakfast was moving to their new studios in Salford Quays.
 The BBC announced that with the April 2012 move to Salford, co-presenter Sian Williams and sports presenter Chris Hollins preferred not be included in the move to the North of England.
 Williams left Breakfast on 15 March 2012.

 On 12 December 2011, the first of several presenter changes was announced.
 Louise Minchin would, with the studio move to Salford, join the other main presenters of BBC Breakfast: Bill Turnbull, Susanna Reid and Charlie Stayt.
 Carol Kirkwood, on 26 March 2012, would remain in London presenting weather.
 Sports presenters Mike Bushell and Sally Nugent and business presenter Steph McGovern would locate to Salford.
 The first Breakfast edition from Salford occurred on Tuesday 10 April 2012.
 London-based newspapers have reported extensive criticism of the BBC move, but a decrease in audience did not occur, with the retention of an approximate average of 1.5 million viewers.

 The 2012 Summer Olympics prompted BBC Breakfast to temporarily broadcast from a temporary studio near the Olympic Park in Stratford.
 During the Games, former presenters Sian Williams and Chris Hollins also returned to lead the morning programme, in addition to Bill Turnbull, Charlie Stayt, Louise Minchin, and BBC Sport presenter Hazel Irvine.
 The show ended its temporary London return with broadcasting from the BBC News channel's studio on the morning following the closing ceremonies before rebroadcasting from Salford the next day.

 On 19 March 2013, BBC Breakfast updated its "lower thirds" to match the graphics and fonts used by the rest of BBC News since the previous day.
 The clock was consequently moved to the lower right side of the screen.

 In 2014, Susanna Reid left the programme to join a revamped Good Morning Britain on ITV.
-Naga Munchetty became a regular presenter, hosting with Charlie Stayt from Thursday- Saturday every week, after a number of years as a relief presenter, including regularly presenting Sunday's programme.
+Naga Munchetty became a regular presenter, hosting with Charlie Stayt from Thursday to Saturday every week, after a number of years as a relief presenter, including regularly presenting Sunday's programme.
 On 23 July 2014, the show went on location again, this time to Glasgow to showcase highlights from the 2014 Commonwealth Games.
 In the hours leading up to the opening ceremony, Carol Kirkwood reported from Celtic Park.
-The day after the end of the Games, Charlie Stayt presented from Glasgow Cathedral in the lead up to ceremonies marking 100 years since the start of World War I.
+The day after the end of the Games, Stayt presented from Glasgow Cathedral in the lead up to ceremonies marking 100 years since the start of World War I.